MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customize.md

 ---
-title: "Customize Dynamics 365 for Customer Engagement for Marketing | Microsoft Docs "
+title: "Customize Dynamics 365 for Marketing | Microsoft Docs "
-description: "How to customize lists, forms, workflows, business processes, validations, and more in Dynamics 365 for Customer Engagement for Marketing"
+description: "How to customize lists, forms, workflows, business processes, validations, and more in Dynamics 365 for Marketing"
 keywords: "customize;workflow;business process;validation"
 ms.date: 10/16/2018
 ms.service: dynamics-365-marketing